dingjingtao/ReinforceNS/README.md

 Jingtao Ding, Yuhan Quan, Xiangnan He, Yong Li, Depeng Jin, **Reinforced Negative Sampling for Recommendation with Exposure Data**, In Proceedings of IJCAI'19.

+If you use the codes, please cite our paper.
+Thanks!

 Data is the Zhihu dataset in the paper.

 Please run code with shell in 'sh/'